-Playa del Carmen is one of the most popular destinations for travelers to the Yucatan Peninsula (right after Cancun) — and for good reason… Playa del Carmen is one of the coolest destinations in the area, offering tons to see and do.
+Playa del Carmen is one of the most popular destinations for travelers to the Yucatan Peninsula (right after Cancun) — and for good reason… This is one of the coolest destinations in the area, offering tons to see and loads of things to do in Playa del Carmen.
 In order to get the most out of your time in the Riviera Maya and the Yucatan Peninsula, here’s your cheat sheet to the best Playa del Carmen tours and activities.

 About Playa del Carmen